Why not just study for free?

 And if that happens, it may be worth pointing out that the whole funding edifice just created in England may fall apart, because the financial assumptions on which it is based will prove doubtful.

-For higher education, these are interesting and unpredictable times.Explore posts in the same categories: higher education comment below, or link to this permanent URL from your own site.
+For higher education, these are interesting and unpredictable times.higher education comment below, or link to this permanent URL from your own site.